jonathanchu/jonathanchu.is/content/posts/introducing-grove.md

 Grove requires Emacs 29.1+ and [ripgrep](https://github.com/BurnerLee/ripgrep).
 [Graphviz](https://graphviz.org/) is optional for the graph view, and [Consult](https://github.com/minad/consult) is optional for enhanced search.

 Grove is currently in review for [MELPA](https://melpa.org/).
-Once it lands, you'll be able to install it with:
+Once it is approved and merged, you'll be able to install it with:

 `M-x package-install RET grove RET`